Gwespyr

 Gwespyr is a village in Flintshire on the north coast of Wales in the community of Llanasa.
-Gwespyr had a population of 289 people in the United Kingdom 2001 census.
+Gwespyr had a population of 289 people in the 2001 census.
 It overlooks Point of Ayr on the west side of the River Dee estuary and its sandy beaches with dunes.
 The hills of the Clwydian Range behind the village form the eastern boundary of the Vale of Clwyd.
-Gwespyr also looks respectively Welsh but is an alien name.
-It represents Old English for 'West-bury' which came to be interpreted as the 'west fort' meaning the westernmost fort in Mercia.
+Although 'Gwespyr' looks Welsh, it is Old English for 'West-bury', which came to be interpreted as the 'west fort' meaning the westernmost fort in Mercia.
 Originally, it is thought to have been a strategic Mercian lookout which was reduced in importance with the development of a fortified Rhuddlan.

 Gwespyr stone has been quarried in quantity from Roman times and shipped to the rest of the UK and abroad.
 "Gwespyr Stone" was commercially successful for its grain, colour, and quality of cutting and shaping.
 It was used for many buildings around Gwespyr, and was also used to build the ancient Maen Achwyfan Cross at Whitford, the chapel at St Winefride's Well in Holywell, stone carvings in Rhuddlan Castle and Denbigh Castle, St Asaph Cathedral, The Talacre Arms Public house in Gwespyr and Basingwerk Abbey in Greenfield, Flintshire.
 Gwespyr stone was also found on sites such as Prestatyn Castle and the Roman bath house in Prestatyn.
 There is evidence of the stone industry in Gwespyr prevalent even today, though all but one quarry is disused.
-The quarry in use today is home to Delyn Metal.

-Tourism

-Gwespyr is home to two caravan parks.
-Tree Tops Caravan Park on New Road. won its category in Wales in Bloom since 1992.
-"Sea View Caravan Park" is located on Gwespyr Hill and up until the late 1990s was owned by the Reynolds family.
-Since its take over by Talacre Beach Leisure it has undergone regeneration.
-The site is a "sister park" to Talacre Beach Caravan park located in nearby Talacre and they share leisure and entertainment facilities.